 What is Zenger?

-Zenger aims to restore trust in news, and to reward journalists and news outlets in a new way for producing stories that inform, entertain, and hold leaders and institutions accountable.
+- Restore trust in news, and to reward journalists and news outlets in a new way for producing stories that inform, entertain, and hold leaders and institutions accountable.

 FOR REPORTERS, EDITORS, PHOTOGRAPHERS AND VIDEOGRAPHERS

-Zenger has no party line or partisan orientation, and does not select stories on the basis of whether it hurts or helps any particular party or politician.
-So we are open to verifiable stories on any topic that would interest, educate or entertain a general reader.
+Zenger has no party line or partisan orientation and does not select stories on the basis of whether it hurts or helps any particular party or politician.
+So, we are open to verifiable stories on any topic that would interest, educate or entertain a general reader.

 Zenger focuses on news.
 It does not publish opinion, essays, press releases, fiction, listicles, self-help, personal advice or memoirs.
 Zenger does not engage in story aggregation or publish stories that are principally based on other news outlets’ reporting.

 Zenger strictly prohibits the use of anonymous sources, even at the risk of not being able to report some stories quickly, or at all.
 Every story Zenger publishes includes only named sources.